notation system

 A pulse (or tick) is the smallest metrical time unit to hold a note.

-The notation is rhythmically subdivided by pulses or ticks (vertical thin lines), grouped to beats.
 Those again are grouped to bars - the Kumbengo, which is a cyclical repeated and varied ostinato pattern.

 The beats (stronger vertical lines) are numbered at the upper border of the notation.